ettore-bernardi/bru-portifolio/README.md

-A portfolio i made for my girlfriend in order to learn bootstrap.
+A portfolio i made for a friend in order to learn bootstrap.